-Our team of Language Coaches are dedicated community members who are passionate about bringing second language & culture education opportunities to our community, and to The State of Montana Interested in joining our team of Language Coaches?
+Our team of Language Coaches are dedicated community members who are passionate about bringing second language & culture education opportunities to our community, and to the State of Montana Interested in joining our team of Language Coaches?
 Email firstname.lastname@example.org

 Brigitte Morris - Brigitte was born and raised in France.
 She earned her Master’s in Sociology just before moving to Bozeman, Montana.
-She has been dedicating her time and sharing her passion of teaching the French language and Culture since then, mostly at MSU, in Bozeman Elementary schools (20 years ago), in a rural high school in Maine (2 years ago), and in the Bozeman Community at the Alliance Française de Bozeman.
-She received a Master’s in Education from MSU and intends to continue teaching French implementing communicative approaches, engaging learning, and best practices that she adapts according to her students’ ‘background’.
-With children, she applies methods that keep them alert and engaged: “French in action” through movement, songs, storytelling, games, listening, and reading.
+She has been dedicating her time and sharing her passion for teaching French language and Culture since then, mostly at MSU, and in the Bozeman Community at the Alliance Française de Bozeman.
+She received a Master’s in Education from MSU and intends to continue teaching French, implementing communicative approaches, engaging learning, and best practices that she adapts according to her students’ background.
+Through her work with WLI she aims to promote communication in a variety of languages and foster friendly relations with people around the world.

 Ying Liu - Ying moved to Bozeman from New York City with her husband, 3 kids, and 2 cats and instantly felt in love with this beautiful town in Montana!
 Ying grew up in Taiwan and is a native Chinese speaker.
 She got her undergrad/master degrees from New York University.
 She has been teaching Mandarin to students (age range from K-12) for over 20 years in various Chinese schools.
 Mandarin Chinese is the most spoken language in the world and one of the official United Nations languages.
 Ying believes in teaching Mandarin through methods like CI (comprehensible input) and TPR(total physical response), where the language could be understood by listeners despite them not understanding all the words and grammar structures in it.
 Ying likes to incorporate her teaching through art, cooking, music, culture, history, and storytelling.
 She aspires to help students in the community learn Mandarin through playful learning.